cklim83/test_md/oop/modules.md

 ![](https://d1b1wr57ag5rdp.cloudfront.net/images/oop/lesson2/module_class_hierarchy.png)
 - In Ruby, the use of modules can help address both problems:
 	- Each class can mixin as many modules as required
 	- We can house behaviours that do not fit in nicely in class hierarchy tree into a module, then mixin that module in classes that need them.
-Code is then house in one place and we do not need to repeat ourselves.
+Code is then housed in one place and we do not need to repeat ourselves.
 	```ruby
 	module Swim
 	  def swim